kasisoft/ks-mgnl-fmx/README.md

 Purpose
 =======

-This magnolia module provides the integration for the ''com.kasisoft.libs.fmx'' library.
+This magnolia module provides the integration for the _com.kasisoft.libs.fmx_ library.
 It registers an additional resource loader which enables FMX templates.
+Furthermore it's possible to easily add additional directives.

 Contact